 Peter M. Shapland

 Peter frequently serves as executor and trustee for his clients and their families.
-In those capacities, he advises clients on a wide variety of issues, including related income and estate tax planning matters, implementing an investment portfolio (asset allocation) that can best meet a trust's long-term investment goals and, most importantly, administering each trust so that it meets the unique needs of the family (or charities) intended to benefit from the trust.
-Peter also serves as a trustee or advisor of private foundations and has helped his clients achieve a broad variety of charitable planned-giving objectives.
+In those capacities, he advises clients on a wide variety of issues, including related income and estate tax planning matters and, more importantly, administering each trust so that it meets the unique needs of the family (or charities) intended to benefit from the trust.
+Peter also serves as a trustee or advisor of private foundations and has helped these clients achieve a broad variety of charitable planned-giving objectives.

 Peter received his B.A. cum laude